-The Gibralfaro Castle, or Castillo de Gibralfaro, is one of the oldest remaining Moorish castles standing in Spain today.
+The Gibralfaro Castle (Spanish: Castillo de Gibralfaro) is one of the oldest remaining Moorish castles standing in Spain today.
 The solid ramparts rising above the pines are the most visible remains of the fortress.
 It is an architectural masterpiece of the last Moorish Muslim dynasty in the Iberian Peninsula, ruling the Emirate of Granada in the 13th–15th century, and listed as a Cultural Interest Site.

 - In 770 BC, the ancient Phoenicians built an enclosure and lighthouse on this hill, where the castle now stands.